Code52/code52.github.com/_posts/2012-02-07-metro-dot-css.md

 comments: true
 ---

 [This idea](https://code52.uservoice.com/forums/143105-code-52/suggestions/2465600-metro-css-built-on-bootstrap) started out as something straight-forward which we suggested before Code52 had officially started, and we've had a couple of projects touch on the [Metro design language](http://en.wikipedia.org/wiki/Metro_(design_language)) - our [Markpad](http://code52.org/DownmarkerWPF/) app in particular.
-And with Windows 8 nudging towards a new public build, more and more people are curious abbout it.
+And with Windows 8 nudging towards a new public build, more and more people are curious about it.

 ## metro.css - using Bootstrap?